-By 2030 we need to protect at least 30 percent of our oceans in order to avoid the worst effects of climate change and safeguard marine life.
-In order to protect our oceans, we need a global network of ocean sanctuaries, according to Greenpeace.
+By 2030 we need to protect at least 30 percent of our oceans to avoid the worst effects of climate change and safeguard marine life.
+According to Greenpeace, to protect the oceans, we need a global network of ocean sanctuaries.
 The ocean sanctuaries need to go beyond national jurisdiction.
 They would be areas where things like mining and industrial fishing are off-limits.

 Presently, the constitution for the oceans is the UN Convention on the Law of the Sea (UNCLOS).
 Although it lays out the rights and obligations of countries operating in the oceans, it lacks teeth.
-As a result, many countries have focused on exercising the right to exploit the oceans and have not done much to protect them.
-There are a number of organizations that enable countries to fish, drill, or mine the oceans.
+As a result, many countries focus on exercising the right to exploit ocean waters instead of doing much to protect them.
+Several organizations enable countries to fish, drill, or mine the oceans.

-The world’s oceans lack a global mechanism to protect them, and there are no global rules to create ocean sanctuaries.
-If a Global Ocean Treaty is put in place by 2020, it would lay the foundation for how countries can both create and implement ocean sanctuaries.
-There are negotiations at the UN presently taking place that “could pave the way for the protection of oceans outside of national borders,” according to a recent report, and that protection could cover nearly 89 million square miles.
+The world’s oceans lack a global mechanism to protect them, and there are no international rules to create ocean sanctuaries.
+If a Global Ocean Treaty is put in place by 2020, it will lay the foundation for creating and implementing ocean sanctuaries.
+According to a recent report, UN negotiations “could pave the way for the protection of oceans outside of national borders.”
+That protection could cover nearly 89 million square miles.

 “The negotiations taking place here at the UN are crucial because, if they get it right, governments around the world could secure a Global Ocean Treaty by 2020 which has the teeth to realize a network of ocean sanctuaries, off-limits from harmful human activities,” said Dr Sandra Schoettner of Greenpeace’s Protect the Oceans campaign, in a statement.